Creating an Exhibition

 Adding Blocks

-For more on the types and uses of Blocks, see Exhibition Blocks.
+For more on the types and uses of blocks, see Exhibition Blocks.

 Let's add an Objects Block.

 You can choose to use objects from an exhibition section or create a custom group of objects.
-Here we've selected Custom and added 5 images.
+Here we've selected and added 5 images.
 Drag and drop the order as preferred.

-Step 6: Manage Objects in the Object Manager
+Manage Objects in the Object Manager

-Visit the Object Manager (in the menu below the exhibition title).
+Navigate to the Object Manager (in the menu below the exhibition title).

 If you need to edit any object data, you can click on the title of the object in the Object Manager to go directly to that object's page.

 Click the grid icon at right to view all your exhibition objects.
 This order will inform how objects are displayed when All is selected in an Objects Block (for example, in the object checklist).
+Drag and drop to reorder.

-Step 7: Adjust Object Layout
+Adjust Object Layout

 This is where you’ll set up the display format to be used for every single exhibition object.
 Think of this as a template for displaying object information and object media files.

-To preview what it will look like when you view an object in the exhibition, click Preview Object in the lower right hand corner, and search.
+To preview what it will look like when you view an object in the exhibition, click Preview Object in the lower right corner, and search.

 When you preview an object, you’ll see the primary image, data, and any additional media files you've added.

-Step 8: Set Up the Header and Footer
+Set Up the Header and Footer

 Update the Header and Footer for your exhibition in Global Elements (under the Structure tab).

-Your Header and Footer will appear on every page of the Exhibition.
+The Header and Footer will appear on every page of the Exhibition.
 If you do not wish them to display on any page, go to Settings, then Display, and toggle off Show Header and/or Show Footer.

 Header

-Start by determining your preferred Layout.
+- Start by determining your preferred Arrangement, to designate the title and menu placement.

 Footer

-Add your Institution Name (if applicable), URL, and text for the copyright statement.
+- Add your Institution Name (if applicable), URL, and text for the copyright statement.
 You can also add an Institution Logo.

-Adjust your Display, Spacing, Typography, and Colors.
+- Adjust Display, Typography, and Colors.

-Step 9: Add Exhibition Assets
+Add Exhibition Assets

 To add assets for your exhibition, like an institutional logo, a map, a graphic, an artist's portrait, an audio file, etc., navigate to Assets and add files.
 Click the file to add captions, alt text, credits, and rights information.

-Step 10: Set Up Your Pages
+Set Up Your Pages

 Now let's take a look at the Object List page.

-Click the objects to bring up the Universal Editor for the Objects Block.
+Click the objects to bring up the Floating Editor for the Objects Block.
 You'll have the option to determine how many columns you want to display and whether you'd like to display images as a grid or a list.

-The options you see are generated by the Exhibition Blueprint.
+Click Fields to toggle on information for display below each image.
+Drag and drop fields to reorder.
+The options you see are generated by the Over the Moon Exhibition Blueprint.

 Remember to Save as you update pages.

-Step 11: View Exhibition in Preview Mode
+View Exhibition in Preview Mode

 As you update and style your pages, turn on Preview Mode to explore a full-screen, interactive version of the exhibition.
 This allows you to navigate pages using the menu, view individual objects (and zoom in if you've made this option available), and play audio and video.